giantswarm/cluster-api-provider-openstack-app/README.md

 1. write your desired changes as kustomize patches in [config/kustomize]
 1. run `make apply-kustomize-patches` to apply the changes\n
    > this will generate a patched version unter [`config/kustomize/tmp`](config/kustomize/tmp)
-1. once you're done, run `make helm-chart` to move all relevant files into the [`helm/cluster-api-provider-openstack`](helm/cluster-api-provider-openstack) folder
+1. once you're done, run `make release-manifests` to move all relevant files into the [`helm/cluster-api-provider-openstack`](helm/cluster-api-provider-openstack) folder

 ### update to a newer CAPO release